Why is City, University of London a great place to study?

 What are the facilities like at City, University of London?

-Each of City’s five Schools has its own academic department, research centre and subject-specific facilities.
+Each of City’s six Schools has its own academic department, research centre and subject-specific facilities.
 Depending on your degree, you could study at:

 - The City Law School